IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ![image](https://github.com/user-attachments/assets/5ca4f0b1-8655-41df-85d2-8d740627989c)

-    This verifies that we have indeed deployed granite.
+    This verifies that we have indeed deployed IBM Granite (granite-7b-lab) model.

-12. Let's access the model now!.
+12. Let's access the model now.
 As we did in the previous section of this lab, we need to find the external public endpoint.
 The beauty of OpenShift is that the endpoint remains same inspite of the pod being restarted.
 So either you can refresh the earlier page (if you have it opened in the browser) or follow the steps below to access the public URL of your application via the **Topology** view.

     !!! note "Multiple ways to access public URL of your application"